ddev/awesome-ddev/README.md

 ## Craft CMS

 * [A Craft CMS starter project using DDEV](https://github.com/onedarnleyroad/craftcms) for local hosting and Vite for front-end bundling and HM, by [One Darnley Road](https://www.onedarnleyroad.com/)
+* [Easy to use Craft CMS 4 scaffolding project](https://github.com/mikesnoeren/craft) for local Craft CMS development using Vite, Tailwind and AlpineJS, by [Mike Snoeren](https://github.com/mikesnoeren)

 ## Recipes